 Please note: Reservations for open houses may be made for up to five individuals; children should be accompanied by parents or guardians.
 Open house tours are not recommended for children under the age of five.
 We encourage larger groups [schools, scout troops, etc.] to contact our Outreach department to make alternate arrangements.

-If you'd like to be added to our e-mail list and receive notifications of future open house dates [and other Wildlife Center events], please email your contact information to firstname.lastname@example.org.
-Fall open house dates will take place late August - early October and will be announced later this summer.
+If you'd like to be added to our e-mail list and receive notifications of future open house dates [and other Wildlife Center events], please email your contact information to email@example.com.
+The Wildlife Center typically offers three open house dates in July; Fall open house dates take place late August - early October.